pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 Interfaces for obtaining 2MB (HUGETLB) memory need allocated huge pages in the kernel’s huge page pool.

 HUGETLB (huge pages)
-:   Current number of "persistent" huge pages can be read from */proc/sys/vm/nr_hugepages* file.
-Proposed way of setting hugepages is: 'sudo sysctl vm.nr_hugepages=<number_of_hugepages>'.
+:   Current number of "persistent" huge pages can be read from the */proc/sys/vm/nr_hugepages* file.
+Proposed way of setting hugepages is: `sudo sysctl vm.nr_hugepages=<number_of_hugepages>`.
 More information can be found [here](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt)

 Interfaces for obtaining locality information are provided by *libhwloc* dependency.
-Functionality based on locality requires that memkind library is configured and built with the support of [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
+Functionality based on locality requires that the memkind library is configured and built with the support of the [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
 `./configure --enable-hwloc`

-Interfaces for obtaining memory performance characteristics information are based on *HMAT* (Heterogeneous Memory Attribute Table) https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf Functionality based on memory performance characteristics requires that platform configuration fully supports HMAT and memkind library is configured and built with the support of [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
+Interfaces for obtaining memory performance characteristics information are based on the *HMAT* (Heterogeneous Memory Attribute Table) https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf Functionality based on memory performance characteristics requires that the platform configuration fully supports *HMAT* and the memkind library is configured and built with the support of the [*libhwloc*](https://www.open-mpi.org/projects/hwloc) :\
 `./configure --enable-hwloc`

 **Note:** For a given target NUMA Node, the OS exposes only the performance characteristics of the best performing NUMA node.

 ## STATIC LINKING ##

 When linking statically against memkind, *libmemkind.a* should be used together with its dependencies *libnuma* and pthread.
 Pthread can be linked by adding */usr/lib64/libpthread.a* as a dependency (exact path may vary).
-Typically *libnuma* will need to be compiled from sources to use it as a static dependency. *libnuma* can be reached on GitHub: https://github.com/numactl/numactl
+Typically *libnuma* will need to be compiled from sources to use it as a static dependency. *libnuma* can be reached on [GitHub](https://github.com/numactl/numactl)

 ## KNOWN ISSUES ##